Ordina-Group/cursus-docker/markdown/continuousdelivery.md

     integrationTest
     jmeterRun
 	```
-- Save and test by starting the `service-main` project.
+- Save and test by starting the `Stickynote pipeline`.

 ## The deploy job